Concordium/concordium-wallet-proxy/README.md

 ```

 Where the error codes currently returned are
-- 0 for internal server error, most likely the server could not communicate with the baker:
+- 0 for internal server error, most likely the server could not communicate with the node:
   ```json
   {"error":0,"errorMessage":"Error accessing the GRPC endpoint"}
   ```
 - 1 for when the request is invalid.
 There can be a number of reasons for this, but most of them
   should not occur once the initial debugging is over.
 They indicate that data is malformed in one
-  way or another:
+  way or another.
+The message will usually pinpoint the cause of the error.
   ```json
   {"error":1,"errorMessage":"Malformed transaction hash."}
   ```